Photo of College Hall Bell Tower

 Theatre/Dance Den Zen Becomes a Model for Campus

-“I envisioned students meditating there, but often they come in to nap,” says Scro Samori.
+“I envisioned students meditating, but often they come in to nap,” says Scro Samori.
 “They use the meditation cushions as pillows and wrap themselves in blankets.
 That’s what they need — rest and time to disconnect from their devices.”
 Last year, the Zen Den saw between 12 and 20 students daily.

 “The Zen Den is a place where I would live if I could,” says Student Government Association President Mikayla Houston, a senior Psychology major.
 “You just walk in on your own time and reset by yourself.”